Vincent931/Framework-Maison/README.md

-Add your values to environnement.php (ip, user, password, nameofbdd, smtp-server, emaildomain and passworofyouremail), You can use your super-agence.SQL to configure PHPMyadmin, Change email on user table with role=admin to be admin, http://mydomain"/index.php?action=admin" is the path for your url to access your admin,
+Add your values to environnement.php (ip, user, password, nameofbdd, smtp-server, emaildomain and passwordrofyouremail), You can use your super-agence.SQL to configure PHPMyadmin, Change email on user table with role=admin to be admin, http://mydomain"/index.php?action=admin" is the path for your url to access your admin,